 When you are “standing your ground” in Nevada, you can resort to lethal force only if the following four conditions are true:

-- you reasonably fear you or someone else is facing immediate death or serious bodily harm,
+- You reasonably fear you or someone else is facing immediate death or serious bodily harm; and

-- you are not doing anything illegal, and
+- You are not doing anything unlawful; and

-In practice, it is generally advisable to run away to safety if you can rather than face down a potentially lethal threat.
-In my experience, over-zealous prosecutors are quick to lay blame and charge people who lawfully stood their ground.
+In any event, I advise people to run away to safety if possible rather than face down a potentially lethal threat.
+In my experience, overzealous prosecutors are quick to lay blame and charge people who lawfully stood their ground.2

-For example, “fighting words” may be upsetting but do not by themselves pose an immediate threat of death.
 In Nevada, merely having a “bare fear” of being hurt is not enough to justify killing in self-defense.
+Dave’s fears may have been genuine, but they were unreasonable under the circumstances.

-Although imperfect self-defense cannot get murder charges dismissed, I have successfully used it to persuade a judge to impose laxer penalties or even reduce a murder charge to manslaughter.
+Although imperfect self-defense cannot get murder charges dismissed, I have successfully used it to persuade judges to impose laxer penalties or even reduce a murder charge down to manslaughter.

 Stand Your Ground v.
 The Castle Doctrine